-- (Blue): Vocal Harmony type of Chordal mode. - ": Vocal Harmony type of Vocoder mode. - IDENTIFY and SET UP: Vocal Harmony type having unusual effects, such as a robotic voice. - \$\( \bigsigma \) (Gray): Vocal Harmony type without any effect.
+- Image: (Blue/pink): Vocal Harmony type of Chordal mode.
+In general, blue icon types are to be used by male singers, and pink by female singers. - 📲 : Vocal Harmony type of Vocoder mode. - 💵 : Vocal Harmony type having unusual effects, such as a robotic voice. - 🏮 (Gray): Vocal Harmony type without any effect.